Saurav-Suman/logging-go/README.md

 # What is `logging-go`?

-`logging-go` supports log levels And you can publish log to slack and rabbitMQ for now.
+`logging-go` supports log levels And you can publish log to rabbitMQ for now.

 # _Another_ logging library, Why?